SumiSastri/js-ES6-10/DOM/readme.md

 ## How does JavaScript work with the DOM?

-The parent object of the DOM is the window object, followed by the document object.
+The parent object of the DOM is the window object, followed by the document object, with is an object oriented representation of the HTML elements.

 1. Access of the element & node: To access HTML elements, the DOM document has certain key methods.